Federal agents invade Portland, citing Trump's executive order protecting statues

 — The Sparrow Project (@sparrowmedia) July 15, 2020

+The spokesperson did not say how many other arrests Border Patrol agents may have carried out in the city.
+No violent mob is visible in the video.

+Mark Pettibone, who the Washington Post identified as the protester referenced in the CBP statement, has said he was detained without cause.

-“I am basically tossed into the van,” one protester, Mark Pettibone, told Oregon Public Broadcasting.
+“I am basically tossed into the van,” Mark Pettibone told Oregon Public Broadcasting Thursday.
 “And I had my beanie pulled over my face so I couldn’t see and they held my hands over my head.”

 Pettibone, who said he did nothing illegal and didn’t know why he was detained, recounted being taken to a building he later learned was Oregon’s federal courthouse, where he was Mirandized and searched.
 He said that after he declined to answer questions and asked for a lawyer, the interview ended and he was released after 90 minutes with no explanation or paperwork.

-Note: *This article has been updated with a new response from a Customs and Border Patrol spokesperson related to an arrest in Portland this week.